Chaoses-Ib/DirectoryOpus/Manual/reference/dopusrt_reference/README.md

 *\<command and arguments\>*</td><td>

 Invokes an Opus command from outside of Opus.
 If one or more Opus listers are open, the command is sent to the one which is, or was most recently, the active window.
+Equivalent to `/cmd:active`.

+//<Example://>

-//<Example://> **dopusrt.exe /acmd Go "C:\Program Files"**
+`dopusrt.exe /acmd Go "C:\Program Files"`
-**                    -** *navigates to "C:\Program Files" in the last-active window (or in a new window if there isn't one)*
+- *navigates to "C:\Program Files" in the last-active window (or in a new window if there isn't one)*
 </td></tr><tr><td>

 **/argsmsgbox**</td><td>